carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

 -----------------------------

 The ``TargetInstrInfo`` class is used to describe the machine instructions supported by the target.
-It is essentially an array of ``TargetInstrDescriptor`` objects, each of which describes one instruction the target supports.
-Descriptors define things like the mnemonic for the opcode, the number of operands, the list of implicit register uses and defs, whether the instruction has certain target-independent properties (accesses memory, is commutable, etc), and holds any target-specific flags.
+Descriptions define things like the mnemonic for the opcode, the number of operands, the list of implicit register uses and defs, whether the instruction has certain target-independent properties (accesses memory, is commutable, etc), and holds any target-specific flags.

 The ``TargetFrameInfo`` class
 -----------------------------